luc1912/data-science-academy-homework/README.md

 ## Homework 3
 - Explored different ClickHouse table engines, compression methods, and codecs for optimized storage and query performance
 - Using dictionaries and (materialized) views for efficient data access and query management

+## Homework 4
+- Deployed ClickHouse and Grafana using Docker Compose and configured Grafana to visualize data from ClickHouse
+- Dockerized data import into ClickHouse, processed the dataset, and created visualizations in Grafana